measurement-kit/script-build-android/README.md

 ## Tell the scripts about the NDK

 Make sure that you have the NDK installed.
-Let us know the location in which it is installed by using
+Make sure that you are using the latest version using the proper channel.
+Then, let us know the location in which it is installed by using

 ```sh